 The staff should look for ways to clarify to industry and the public the meaning and use of “green” performance indicators within the ROP.
 See Attachment 1.

 SRM for SECY-12-0081, dated October 22, 2012 (Ref.
 33), “Risk-Informed Regulatory Framework for New Reactors”

 The Commission would benefit from a fresh review of the practices and approaches the NRC has developed for the Reactor Oversight Program over the course of years.
-The staff should pursue an independent review of the program’s objectives and implementation, including the relative roles of headquarters and regional staff, our interactions with industry over performance indicator assessments, and the effectiveness of NRC’s assessment of substantive crosscutting issues.
+The staff should pursue an independent review of the program’s objectives and implementation, including the relative roles of headquarters and regional staff, our interactions with industry over performance indicator assessments, and the effectiveness of NRC’s assessment of substantive cross-cutting issues.
 Such an assessment would provide a reinforced foundation upon which the agency can plan for the operational review of new nuclear power plants based on Generation III+ reactor technology.

 SRM from the Commission meeting, “Briefing on Results of the Agency Action Review Meeting,” on 3 June, 2014 - M140603 (Ref.
 34)